seancorfield/test-runner/readme.md

 ```
   :dirs - coll of directories containing tests, default= ["test"]
   :nses - coll of namespace symbols to test
-  :patterns - coll of regex strings to match namespaces
+  :patterns - coll of regex strings to match namespaces (clojure.test-only)
   :vars - coll of fully qualified symbols to run tests on
   :includes - coll of test metadata keywords to include
-  :excludes - coll of test metadata keywords to exclude"
+  :excludes - coll of test metadata keywords to exclude
+  :outputs - coll of LazyTest-only output reporters to use
 ```

 If neither :dirs or :nses is supplied, will use: